mswarasi/OptMultPooling/README.md

 6). gbbstwodisgen.dll -- Used in multMLE.DT.txt

 References
 1. Hungerford, L., Warasi, M., and Lahmers, K. (2021+).
 Optimizing pooled testing for determining prevalence and/or identifying infected.
 In preparation.
 2. Tebbs, J., McMahan, C., and Bilder, C. (2013).
-Two-stage hierarchical group testing for multiple infections with application to the Infertility Prevention Project. _Biometrics_ **69**, 1064--1073.
+Two-stage hierarchical group testing for multiple infections with application to the Infertility Prevention Project. _Biometrics_, **69**, 1064-1073.